 - A named bag

 - Named trainers or plimsolls

-- Named PLAIN BLUE or PLAIN BLACK shorts
+- Named PLAIN BLUE or PLAIN BLACK shorts/leggings

-- A named PLAIN BLUE or PLAIN WHITE T-shirt
+• A named Lingdale Primary blue t-shirt (supplied by school initially).
 PE bags will be sent home at the end of every term to be washed (at Christmas, Easter and at the end of the year in July) but should stay on children's pegs during the term.
 Please remember NO EARRINGS on PE days.